It’s ok, not to know how to respond

 Support for yourself

 It is normal to be impacted yourself when someone has disclosed to you their experience of sexual violence.
 You may feel many things, including shock, anger, powerless, sadness or confusion.
 You may need to seek your own support.
 Many QSAN services also provide support to the families and friends of survivors.
-Remember, the stronger and better supported you are, the more able you will be provide assistance to someone.
+Remember, the stronger and better supported you are, the greater capacity you will have to support others.

 Information for intimate partners